doopoll/mongo-101/README.md

 # Mongo 101
-Getting started with the Mongo Shell to query data at doopoll.
+Getting started with the MongoDB Shell to query data at doopoll.

+## What is MongoDB
+[MongoDB]('https://www.mongodb.com/') is the name of the database we use to store our data.
+It is a 'document orientated' database, which means that instead of storing our data in tables and rows (like in Excel, or MySQL) we store documents with dynamic schemas.
+That means it is possible for one document to have a field, and another not.

+Within the database we store 'collections' that our documents live in.
+For example, at doopoll we have a users collection, as well as one for themes, polls, questions etc. A list of all the collection names we use can be found further on in this document.

 ## Getting Setup
 Before you do anything you'll need to install Mongo onto your Mac.
 The recommended way to do this is via a package manager called Homebrew.